Walk-in centres

 If you are showing symptoms of coronavirus, please do not visit a walk in centre or urgent care centre.
 For any health concerns, call 111 or visit the 111 online service

-To improve equity of access to unscheduled care services across the London Borough of Barnet, the opening hours of our two walk-in centres at Edgware Community Hospital and Finchley Memorial Hospital have changed.
+To improve equity of access to unscheduled care services across the London Borough of Barnet, the opening hours of our walk-in centre at Edgware Community Hospital have changed.

 This is a temporary change whilst urgent care services are reviewed across North Central London and was made effective from 11 September 2023.